 The Company's stewardship functions have been delegated to the Manager.
 The Manager has adopted a clear and considered policy towards its responsibility as a shareholder on behalf of the Company.
 As part of this policy, the Manager takes steps to satisfy itself about the extent to which the companies in which it invests look after shareholders' value and comply with local recommendations and practices, such as the UK Corporate Governance Code.
-A copy of the Manager's Stewardship Policy, which is updated annually, can be found on the Manager's website at www.invescoperpetual.co.uk.
+The Manager's approach to corporate governance and the UK Stewardship Code can be found on the Manager's website at www.invescoperpetual.co.uk together with a copy of the Manager's Stewardship Policy and Manager's global proxy voting policy.